xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 by the Free and Open-source Software movement (FOSS).
 The Unix way of computing privileges small, modular pieces of software that "do one thing well" [@mcilroy_unix_1978].
 Such software can then be chained together with other small but powerful tools to achieve complex results.
-FOSS software works in the academic humanities context because free and open access code is available for inspection, and therefore, for interpretation, critique, and modification.
+FOSS software is appropriate in the academic humanities context because open access code is available for inspection, and therefore, for interpretation, critique, and modification.
 More than anything, we seek out tools that we can understand and, if needed, to customize to fit our own particular needs and contexts.
 When deciding what to use and what to teach, we seek out universal tools that underlie a variety of computing practices, from library infrastructure, to web design, to data science and critical-edition making.
+Both Python and Unix command line interfaces answer the criteria.

-### 1.2 Wherever possible store data in human-readable text streams.
+### 1.4 Wherever possible store data in human-readable text streams.

 The file formats that we use to store data have serious implications for anyone's ability to make use of that data in the future.
 As the formats chosen